 Breastfeeding means that you need to consume extra calories during the day.
 In fact you need at least 300 extra calories, and even up to 600 extra calories!
 Breastfeeding mothers should not consume less than 1500 calories a day.

-I’m not a big “counting calories” person… I’d rather focus on getting proper nutrition and letting my body take care of the rest.
+I’m not a big “counting calories” person… I’d rather focus on getting proper nutrition and being healthy and letting my body take care of the rest.